-Building 2612 (Site SS-041) is located in the central-eastern portion of Plattsburgh AFB on the east side of Arizona Avenue approximately 600 feet north of the intersection of Arizona and Idaho Avenues (see Figure 1).
-Between 1961 and 1963, 12 Atlas F ICBM sites were constructed by the Air Force within a 50-mile radius of Plattsburgh AFB (Broyhill 2011).
+Site SS-041 is located in the central-eastern portion of Plattsburgh AFB on the east side of Arizona Avenue approximately 600 feet north of the intersection of Arizona and Idaho Avenues (see Figures 2 and 3).
+The site consists of Building 2612, the adjacent areas including the wetland to the south, and the area between Building 2612 and Building 2616.
+Between 1961 and 1963, 12 Atlas ICBM sites were constructed by the Air Force within a 50-mile radius of Plattsburgh AFB (Broyhill 2011).
 In October 1961, the 556th Strategic Missile Squadron was assigned to Plattsburgh AFB; the squadron became fully operational in December 1962.

 Building 2612, originally called the Liquid Oxygen (LOX) Cleaning Plant, was constructed in 1963 to support the ICBM program (Air Force 1997).
-The building housed a laboratory, fuel test area, hydraulic cleaning area, drying oven, parts storage, and a number of above ground process tanks: a vapor degreaser, an alkali cleaning tank, four "pickling" tanks, an acid rinse tank, and a hot water tank (URS 2008).
+The building housed a laboratory, fuel test area, hydraulic cleaning area, drying oven, parts storage, and a number of above-ground process tanks: a vapor degreaser tank, an alkali cleaning tank, four "pickling" tanks, an acid rinse tank, and a hot water tank (URS 2008).
 What actually occurred in the building is not known.